 But do realise, you don’t have to be a grizzled diving veteran to enjoy a back -inflate bcd.
 So long as your familiar with your kit and avoiding face plants at the surface, you’re good to go!

 If you’re also wandering what a jacket bcd is, this is a sleeveless jacket with a built in air bladder that wraps around the diver.
 This bladder also inflates in front, behind and besides divers.
-Jacket bcds are less complicated to use than back-inflate bcds, but for divers with experience, back inflate bcds are a better option.
+Jacket bcds are less complicated to use, making them the best bcds for beginners.
+But for divers with experience, back inflate bcds are a better option.
 Find out why below.

 The main advantage of a back inflate bcd over a traditional jacket bcd is it’s ability to maintain better horizontal positioning / trim under water.
 Because the bladder is to the rear of the diver, air distribution is much more even than it is with a jacket style bcd.

 It should still be noted however, that this design does not guarantee optimal trim.
 Uneven weight distribution and/or overweighting can pull a diver out of position irrespective of the style of bcd they are wearing.
 That said, back inflation bcds provide a much more level starting point.